Wait Well

 REFLECTION

 Have you ever prayerfully mustered up extraordinary courage to work hard, prepare and present a proposal, which — if well received — could completely change the trajectory of your life, and the lives of others, for the better?
-I recently did just that and I’m currently in that uncomfortable space between the exhilaration of taking action in faith (despite adversity and fear) and receiving a response.
-The waiting zone, where what I often say to encourage others is being thoroughly tested.
+I once did just that and found myself in that uncomfortable space between the exhilaration of taking action in faith (despite adversity and fear) and receiving a response.
+The waiting zone, where what I often say to encourage others gets thoroughly tested.
 What we do while we wait matters.
-We can choose to fret (which does no good at all) or we can wait well by prayerfully doing what needs to be done, with thanksgiving, and patiently trust the perfectly trustworthy One.
+We can choose to indulge in unhelpful distractions, worry and complain (all of which does no good at all) or we can wait well by prayerfully doing what needs to be done, while guarding our hearts with gratitude and patiently trusting the perfectly trustworthy One.
 Let’s choose the latter, for our merciful Maker knows what we truly need, when and why.

 PRAYER POEM